 - Review process: Describes the process for reviewing current AEOP evaluation outcomes, and processes and tools, including the alumni evaluation and making modifications, as needed. - b) Data collection and analysis: Describes the process for collecting both quantitative and qualitative data and how this data will be analyzed.
-Includes a description of how the applicant will collaborate with Consortium members to ensure maximum participation. - c) Online registration and data collection system: Explains the process for reviewing current system (CVENT) and determining how to proceed with current system or process for identifying/creating a new system.

-d) Data dissemination: Describes how data will be shared with Consortium members to include, but is not limited to, evaluation reports and briefs, data dashboard, and presentations.
+Includes a description of how the applicant will collaborate with Consortium members to ensure maximum participation. - c) Data dissemination: Describes how data will be shared with Consortium members to include, but is not limited to, evaluation reports and briefs, data dashboard, and presentations.